neburdotcom/skjelstad_bachelor_2024NUC/scripts/README.md

-There are two scripts oin this directory, one for durumeric definition of a scan and one for the case studies.
+There are three scripts on this directory, one for durumeric definition of a scan, one for the case studies and one for geographical plotting of countries.
 If you want to tweak the scripts behaviour you need to tweak on the below variables, a explonation is below.
 You need to have a API key for Greynoise.io for case_studies.py work as intended.